View of skyline from Top of the Hub, observation deck of the Prudential Building

 I stopped by Mother Juice to try its acai bowl.
 The presentation was great.
 The fruit was very sweet and fresh.
 It came in a clear cup so you could see every layer and ingredient in the bowl.
 The base was not bad but it was not my favorite.
 I like it to taste like a blended sorbet, an in between hard ice and a smoothie, with a cool chill as the perfect temperature.
 Mother Juice’s base tasted too solid.
-It might have been the almond butter that made it really thick but I have eaten an excellent acai bowl with almond butter before.
+It might have been the almond butter that made it really thick.
+Then again, I have eaten an excellent acai bowl with almond butter before.
 I am also allergic to coconut milk so almond milk was substituted.
 That swap might have also contributed to the issue.
 Moreover, the granola was only average.
 The bowl could also use a honey on top to improve.

 It was a decent acai bowl but I would not call it a must try.
 The smoothies, juices, and other food looked great.
 If you are looking for something healthy, light and clean, Mother Juice is worth a visit.

-- South Station
+7. South Station

 It is a kiosk inside South Station.
 I got into the station late and was looking for something to eat.
 Oath Craft Pizza was one of the only spots still open.
 It serves makeshift pizzas on flatbread that are very quick to make.
 The flatbread was excellent.
 I ordered a “Muffled Trushroom” for me and a “Bella” for my friend.
 The former had clunks of mozzarella.
 I prefer it completely melted in.
 The mushrooms were very good.
 I tried a slice of the “Bella”: mozzarella, roasted cherry tomato, roasted garlic, ricotta, balsamic drizzle, pamigiano, and fresh basil.
 I preferred that pizza.
 Of course, it was not the best pizza I have eaten.
 Nevertheless, it was very good and I could have done worse late at night.

-- Render Coffee (563 Columbus Ave, Boston, MA 02118)
+6. Render Coffee (563 Columbus Ave, Boston, MA 02118)

 I ordered a latte at Render Coffee.
 It was some of the most beautiful latte art I have seen anywhere.
-However, it tasted a big watery.
+However, it tasted a bit watery.
 It was not as smooth and rich as the lattes I have had at some of the better coffee shops around the country.

-- Barrington Coffee Roasters (303 Newbury St, Boston, MA 02115)
+7. Barrington Coffee Roasters (303 Newbury St, Boston, MA 02115)